line/centraldogma/site/src/sphinx/auth.rst

 for everyone.
 So any owner of a project can add any token to their project.
 However only both the token creator and the system administrator are allowed to deactivate, remove and/or regenerate the token.

-If the secret of a token is leaked, the token creator or a system administrator can regenerate the secret with the ``Regenerate secret`` button of the web UI or ``POST /api/v1/appIdentities/{appId}/secret``.
+If the secret of a token is leaked, the token creator or a system administrator can rotate the secret without losing the roles and permissions granted to the application ID:

-The old secret is revoked and a newly-generated secret is issued to the same application ID, so the roles and permissions granted to the token are preserved.
-Note that it may take a short time for the revocation to be propagated to the authorization cache of each server.
+1. Deactivate the token.
+The leaked secret is revoked and stops authenticating.
+Note that it may take a short time for the change to be propagated to the authorization cache of each server.
+2. Regenerate the secret with the ``Regenerate secret`` button of the web UI or ``POST /api/v1/appIdentities/{appId}/secret``.
+A newly-generated secret is issued to the same application ID, but it does not authenticate yet because the token is still deactivated.
+A token must be deactivated before its secret is regenerated.
+3. Distribute the new secret to the clients of the token.
+4. Activate the token.
+The new secret starts authenticating once the activation is propagated to the authorization cache of each server.

 There are two levels of a token, which are ``System Admin`` and ``User``. ``System Admin`` level token can be created by only the system administrators.
 A client who sends a request with the token is allowed to access